The Adventures of Bunny

 Author Statement

-In some communities, music was not always a welcome guest — especially not at a stranger’s door.
-Even those who privately enjoyed music might never allow their families to practice it — or at the very least, not openly admit to it.
-So it was important to approach the topic with care — not through performance, but through presence.
+It was a harder task than it sounds.
+In some communities, music was not a welcome guest, and especially not at a stranger's door.
+Even those who privately enjoyed music might never allow their families to practice it, or at the very least, not openly admit to it.
+So the question was not simply what to write about music, but how to approach music at all: with care, with respect, and without imposing a point of view.